Afterword

 Additional Functionality in the Pipeline

-The codebase for this project started in 2008, now after languishing for a long time, 16 years later, it has come a long way.
+The codebase for this project started in 2008, with updates and some usages, now after languishing for a long time, 16 years later, it has come a long way, and a release was produced.
 Not all features and functionality made it into the code base, some from time and effort of implementation, some from documentation, and finally, something just had to be produced and put out into the wide world.

 In general it came down to drawing a line under the current functionality, after all...